Beauty Is Only Skin Deep: The Temptations recording

 The song was a 1966 hit single when it was recorded by The Temptations for the Gordy (Motown) label.
 Billboard described the single as a "smooth rocker featuring bongo and brass and a well-done vocal on a strong lyric."
 The song was a number three pop hit and a number one R&B hit in the United States.
 Outside the US, it was also a hit in the United Kingdom, making it to #18 on the UK Singles Chart in late 1966.
 The song never appeared on a regular Temptations studio LP, but was featured on the group's 1966 first Greatest Hits album.

 It was chosen as a single by Billie Jean Brown, head of Motown's quality control department.
 The group appealed the decision to Motown head Berry Gordy, who preferred it to the group's choice.
 The record proved much more successful than the group members expected.

-Cash Box said that it is a "mid-tempo, finger-snapping swinger done up in the group’s infectious manner."
+Cash Box wrote that it is a "mid-tempo, finger-snapping swinger done up in the group’s infectious manner."